MONDAY July 15, 2013 ~ THE ADVENTURE BEGINS. UM, WAIT. HOLD THAT THOUGHT.

 6:30 a.m.
 Stopped just shy of the CO border to get gas and breakfast at McD’s.
 Woke 3 sleepers in the van, and took them inside to use the restroom and order food.

 7:00 a.m.
 Back on the road.
-Enjoyed oohing and ahhing over our new home state’s vegetation, critters, landscape, traffic, and flag—and the Denver skyline, as well: pretty impressive for a bunch of hillbilly Alaskan kids!
+Enjoyed oohing and ahhing over our new home state’s vegetation, critters, landscape, traffic, and flag (which, in our humble opinion doesn’t hold a candle to either the SC flag or the AK flag)—and the Denver skyline, as well: pretty impressive for a bunch of hillbilly Alaskan kids!
 The closer we got, the greater the excitement built.

 9:00 a.m.
 Arrived safely at our new home, and 6 days of bottled-up energy exploded from the van.
 Picture Mentos dropped in Coke-a-Cola.
 Fun stuff.
 Thank you, Lord, for traveling mercies!
 We love our new home.
 And . . . something tells me the adventure is far from over.